Convergence analysis of a solver for the linear Poisson--Boltzmann model: Numerical results

 which is slightly different from the original ddLPB method in \cite{quan2019domain}.

-By default, we take the dielectric permittivity in the solute cavity as in vacuum, that is to say, $\varepsilon_1=1$.
-Moreover, we set the Debye-H\"uckel screen costant to $\kappa=0.1040$ \AA$^{-1}$ for an ionic strength $I=0.1$ molar.
-The atomic centers, charges, and VDW radii are obtained from the PDB files \cite{berman2000protein} and the PDB2PQR \cite{dolinsky2004pdb2pqr,dolinsky2007pdb2pqr} package with the setting of PEOEPB force field.
-The stopping criterion is that the relative error of energy satisfies
+By default, we take the dielectric permittivity in the solute cavity to be in vacuum, that is, $\varepsilon_1=1$.
+Moreover, we set the Debye--H\"uckel screen constant to $\kappa=0.1040$ \AA$^{-1}$ for an ionic strength of $I=0.1$ molar.
+The atomic centers, charges, and VDW radii are obtained from the PDB files \cite{berman2000protein} and the PDB2PQR package \cite{dolinsky2004pdb2pqr,dolinsky2007pdb2pqr} with the setting of PEOEPB force field.
+Our convergence criterion is based on the relative error of energy, which is defined as

-or the iteration number $k$ reaches $k_{\rm max} = 60$.
-In the following tests, we say that the iteration is ``convergent'' if the iteration stops within $60$ steps, i.e., the maximum iteration number $k_{\rm max}$ is not reached.